brainflow-dev/brainflow/README.md

 For now only Cython serial board is supported, more boards will be added soon.

 ## GUI
-Brainflow GUI is a R Shiny application which use Brainflow R package to obtain data from BCI board
+Brainflow GUI is a R Shiny application which uses Brainflow R package to obtain data from BCI board
 ### Screenshot:
 ![image1](https://farm2.staticflickr.com/1842/30854740608_e40c6c5248_o_d.png)